fmrtl73/pxdocs/content/install-with-other/rancher/rancher-2.x/_index.md

 5. Populate the various required sections of the **Configuration Options** of the Helm chart form:

-     * In the **Key Value Store Paramters** section, specify an internal or external ETCD.
+     * In the **Key Value Store Parameters** section, specify an internal or external ETCD.

         ![Screenshot showing the KVDB section of the Helm chart form](/img/rancherKvdb.png)